Nissan Cedric

-First generation 30
+First generation (30/31; 1960)

 The first Cedric was the "30" series, introduced in March 1960 and produced through 1962.
 It was available only at Japanese Nissan dealerships called Nissan Cedric Store.
 It was the first product labeled as a Nissan, but shared mechanicals with Datsun products built at the time.

 Several models were available, including the Cedric 1500 DeLuxe and Standard (30), Cedric 1900 Deluxe (D30, powered by the 1.9 L Nissan H engine), Cedric 1900 Custom (G30, also powered by the Nissan H engine), Cedric Van (V30, six-seater) and the Cedric Wagon (WP30, eight-seater).
-Only the Cedric Standard used a 1.5 L (1,488 cc) G-series I4 engine which produced 71 PS.
+Only the Cedric Standard used a 1.5 L (1,488 cc) G-series straight-four engine which produced 71 PS.
 The 1.9 L (1,883 cc) H-series with 88 PS was optional.
 A four-speed manual transmission with the top three gears synchronized was standard, with a three-speed manual fitted to 1900 versions.
-Diesel engines were supplied by newly acquired Minsei Diesel Industries, Ltd, which was renamed Nissan Diesel Motor Co., Ltd in 1960.
 All four-cylinder engines were shared with the redesigned Nissan Junior and Nissan Caball.

 The Cedric replaced the Austin A50 Nissan was building under license from Austin Motor Company of England, which was called the Nissan Austin, and also benefited from earlier vehicles built by Nissan, called the Datsun DB Series.
 The six-seater Cedric introduced Nissan's first monocoque body and a wrap-around windshield.
 The first Cedric featured two stacked headlights on either side of a large grille (inspired by a late 1950s commuter train from Japan, the Tobu JNR 151).
 The taillights were the same as the Datsun Bluebird 312. and was considered a six-seater.
 April 1962 saw the introduction of a station wagon–van, able to seat eight people.
 The twin-stacked headlight approach, which first appeared on large North American and European vehicles in the late 1950s, was a novel approach to suggest size and luxurious accommodations, and was also used on the 1961 Isuzu Bellel.